pycob/pyvibe/CONTRIBUTING.md

 # Contributing to PyVibe

 ## Architecture
-`generate.swift`, `generate.py`, and `pdoc` are executed.
-Everything else is either an input or an output
+The [`generator`](generator) directory contains the source assets.
+Everything else is generated from there.

 ```mermaid
 ---